-(n) When will charities be told the outcome of their application?
+(j) When will charities be told the outcome of their application?

-The Commission will consider all applications for funding in 2020 at a series of funding meetings to be held between October 2019 and the end of January 2020.
+For single year Grant Aid funding, the Commission will consider all applications for funding in 2021 at a series of funding meetings to be held between October 2020 and the end of January 2021.
 Applications will be considered in strict date order based on the date on which applications are received.